 The Process of Using a Pool Air Pillow

-Often times what happens, the grommets on the pool pillow tear or the string breaks, and the pillow floats freely to the side of the pool.
+Often, the grommets on the pool pillow tear or the string breaks, and the pillow floats freely to the side of the pool.

 Download The Pool Closing Checklist for FREE

 Closing your pool doesn't have to be a guessing game.
 Download this 3-step pool closing checklist to guide you through winterizing your pool by yourself.

 Having the pillow centered in the pool provides for an even distribution of ice and snow, which is better and more effective throughout the winter, and in the spring when the ice melts, minimizing large chunks of ice.

 Also, having the pillow centered makes it easier to remove debris, ice, and water from the cover.